a course you have previously taught

 1. Faculty will be required to meet with an Instructional Developer at least once.

 2. All adopted materials are course-ready, meet copyright requirements, are properly cited and are accessible by all students regardless of disability.
-Training will be offered to assist faculty in locating appropriate resources and ensuring copyright and accessibility requirements are met.
+Participants must complete training in OER, locating appropriate resources and ensuring copyright and accessibility requirements are met.

 3. A method of evaluating these alternative materials is selected, and included in your final project report.